Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Empirical Evaluation

 \subsubsection{Content Preservation}

-Another crucial property of handwriting imitation is the preservation of the text.
-The \ac{cer} results shown in \cref{tab:line_eval_reworked} confirm that all methods work reasonably well in that regard.
-All approaches are below $6\,\%$ \ac{cer} on a line level.
-TS-GAN~\citep{davis2020text} has the best results with a \ac{cer}{\textsubscript{L}} score below $1\,\%$ but performs substantially worse in its style preservation (s.\ above).
+Another crucial aspect of handwriting imitation is text preservation, which we assess using the \ac{cer}.
+Table~\ref{tab:line_eval_reworked} shows \ac{cer} results at the line level, with lower \ac{cer} values indicating fewer transcription errors.
+While TS-GAN~\citep{davis2020text} achieves the lowest \ac{cer}, it does so at the expense of poor style preservation, illustrating the trade-off between content accuracy and visual fidelity.
+In contrast, our approach maintains a low \ac{cer} while significantly outperforming other methods in style preservation, demonstrating its ability to balance both aspects effectively.

 We also evaluated our approach on paragraph level, resulting in a \ac{cer}{\textsubscript{P}} of $4.77\,\%$.
 However, problems arise when dealing with lines longer than 75 characters.
 There, the \ac{cer}{\textsubscript{P}} raises to about $30\,\%$.
 We argue that the \ac{htr} model cannot cope with the extreme downscaling of line images.